dtraleigh/Stubby/README.md

 ## Project Setup

 All you need is Python installed to run the script and following the input questions is fairly straight forward.

-It is built using Python 2 and may or may not work with Python 3.
+It was last tested with Python 2.7.13 and 3.5.0.

 ## Background

 I'm a big user of the media center software Kodi and wanted to create empty text files to populate the library with movies I had on the shelf.
 Creating Media Stubs for this kind of offline media is described on this wiki page: